AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-dil-methods.md

 Methods that let you work programmatically with the [!UICONTROL Data Integration Library] ([!UICONTROL DIL].

+>[!IMPORTANT]
+>
+>The Data Integration Library API has been deprecated.
+This API used to generate DIL, which you can now self-download here: [DIL download](https://github.com/Adobe-Marketing-Cloud/dil/releases).

 <!-- c_data_integr_library_api.xml -->

 ## Return Versions for DIL {#return-version-dil}